 Established in 1956 Glencoe is Scotland's oldest Ski centre and has a reputation as being a great venue for the more experienced skier.
 With stunning scenery and a great choice of runs including the famous 'flypaper' (The UK's steepest black run) Glencoe is a must visit destination for the more experienced skier and snowboarder.

 However what few people know is that Glencoe also has a large plateau area which makes the perfect setting for those new to snow sports.
-Further improvements to the beginner's area have been made for this season with a new 400m Dopplmayr Button Tow across the plateau which has its very own snow cannon to ensure that the very best snow conditions are always available.
+Further improvements to the beginner's area have been made with a new 400m Dopplmayr Button Tow across the plateau and plans for a new 3 man chairlift are underway.

 There are 8 lifts, 20 runs, an avalanche transceiver training park, free sledging area (we provide the sledges), ski hire, ski school and 2 cafés with great home cooked food served on a daily basis.